rikardlinde/udacity/Landing Page/README.md

 # Landing Page
-> A multi-section landing page
+> A multi-section landing page.
+Navigation is generated dynamically from the text sections.
+Scrolling from the navigation links is built with Javascript.
+So is functionality to distinguish the section currently shown in the viewport.

 ## Status